hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 		# ssh root@<seed IP address>

-2. Update the ` OVERCLOUD_SOSWIFT_STORAGESCALE` parameter in the `/root/overcloud-config.json` file according to your storage needs.
+2. Update the `so_swift_storage_scale` parameter in the `/root/overcloud-config.json` file according to your storage needs.

  	 For more details, refer [Provisioning Swift node(s)](/helion/openstack/services/swift/provision-nodes/)